M-Mashreghi/UT-messenger/README.md

  my finall progect at Introduction to Computing Systems and Programming course.

- in this project I didn't have allow to use some library like string.
+ in this project I didn't have allowed to use some library like string.

  for signing up user should type :